aimukhin/minfft/README.md

 Our library does not try to save memory, and allocates temporary buffers wherever it benefits performance.

-The amounts of memory, allocated for the auxiliary data of the one-dimensional transforms, are given below:
+The amounts of memory allocated for the auxiliary data of the one-dimensional transforms are given below:

 Transform                                | Auxiliary data size
 -----------------------------------------|---------------------